Author of East India Company, Dr. Tirthankar Roy talks about the subject of his book:

 Dr. Tirthankar Roy Interview

-What do you find most fascinating about the East India company and how did you get on path to study it?
+What do you find fascinating about the East India company?
+How did you get on the path to study it?

 What drove me to the study the Company was the fact that the Company set up an empire in India.

 The aspect of the company as a business entity that over a period of time became a political entity is often skipped while teaching history.
 What would you say about this gap left in our minds?

 That would be missing the chance to ask a great question.
 For the first time in the world, a group of merchants became rulers of a prosperous and powerful land.
 How did they do this?